tamnguyenbbt/Okapi/README.md

 ## FileDB
-* Okapi comes with a file database utility called FileDB for users to save and retrieve test data to share between test scripts accross multiple running sessions.
+* Okapi comes with a file database utility called FileDB for users to save and retrieve test data to share between test scripts across multiple running sessions.

 * It allows user to insert, retrieve, update and delete payloads in the form of C# classes, so data is ready to update and use without any transformation.